Eleven-Trading/TradeNote/brokers/README.md

 # Template
 If you wish to adapt your export file to the template, below is the explanation for each of the columns.
+Note : make sure to input one execution per line, not aggregated trade.
+So one line = one execution

 - Account: your accound id or name
 - T/D: trade date in MM/DD/YYYY format
 - S/D: same as T/D, trade date in MM/DD/YYYY format